- Hyperpigmentation refers to patches of skin that are darker than the surrounding area

 This is especially true for those with darker skin tones, and occurs with greater frequency and severity.
 This is due to the greater levels of pigment in darker skin.

 The sun is by far the most common cause of hyperpigmentation.
 Solar lentigos, (also referred to as sun spots, liver spots or age spots) results from prolonged exposure to the sun’s damaging UV rays and is a sign of photodamage.

 Dark spots can develop on any part of the body but most typically develop on skin that is most exposed to the sun such as the face, neck, shoulders and hands.

 Harmful UV rays accelerate the production of melanin as a means of protecting the skin from damage.
 This damage occurs not only on the surface of skin but deeper within the dermis becoming more visible with age and continued sun exposure.

 One study examining solar lentigos determined that both chronic and acute sun exposure contribute to the development of hyperpigmentation.

 Hyperpigmentation can be brought on by a variety of medical conditions, including:

-As Addison’s disease develops the adrenal glands gradually produce less cortisol and aldosterone, which leads the pituitary gland to overcompensate by making more melanocyte-stimulating hormone (MSH).
-This overstimulation of melanocytes leads to an increase in melanin production, which results in a darkening of the skin.
+As Addison’s disease progresses, the adrenal glands produce less cortisol and aldosterone, which causes the pituitary gland to overcompensate and make more melanocyte-stimulating hormones (MSHs).
+This overstimulation of MSH leads to an increase in melanin production, which results in a darkening of the skin.